Chloroplast: Rhodophyta (red chloroplasts)

 The rhodophyte, or red algae, group is a large and diverse lineage.
 Rhodophyte chloroplasts are also called rhodoplasts, literally "red chloroplasts".
 Rhodoplasts have a double membrane with an intermembrane space and phycobilin pigments organized into phycobilisomes on the thylakoid membranes, preventing their thylakoids from stacking.
 Some contain pyrenoids.
 Rhodoplasts have chlorophyll a and phycobilins for photosynthetic pigments; the phycobilin phycoerythrin is responsible for giving many red algae their distinctive red color.
 However, since they also contain the blue-green chlorophyll a and other pigments, many are reddish to purple from the combination.
 The red phycoerythrin pigment is an adaptation to help red algae catch more sunlight in deep water—as such, some red algae that live in shallow water have less phycoerythrin in their rhodoplasts, and can appear more greenish.
 Rhodoplasts synthesize a form of starch called floridean starch, which collects into granules outside the rhodoplast, in the cytoplasm of the red alga.

 Chloroplastida (green chloroplasts)

+Diversity of green algae.
+Green algal chloroplasts are characterized by their pigments chlorophyll a and chlorophyll b which give them their green color.